sighupio/fury-kubernetes-monitoring/README.md

 ### Prometheus Operator

 To be able to deploy monitoring components, first you should deploy Prometheus Operator.
 As explained above, it manages Prometheus instances, service monitoring and alert management.
 To learn how to deploy Prometheus Operator please follow the documentation of [prometheus-operator]() package.

+To learn more about Prometheus and how to deploy it's instances follow [prometheus-operated]() package's documentation.

 ## License